 It’s not your imagination.
-The beaches at Edgewater Beach Hotel, Lido Beach Resort, and Jupiter Beach Resort are all bigger and better than you remember.
+The beaches at Edgewater Beach Hotel, Lido Beach Resort (pictured above), and Jupiter Beach Resort are all bigger and better than you remember.
 But how and why?

 There’s a reason why beach vacations tend to top the chart of most popular vacation types – after all, who wouldn’t want to spend their time off spread out on a sparkling stretch of sand, bordered by crystal-clear water?